OpenBankingUK/read-write-api-docs-pub/profiles/account-and-transaction-api-profile.md

 - An ASPSP  **may**  choose to populate new fields introduced in a resource from previous version sensible defaults (if mandatory) or not populate at all:
   - E.g., OBReadResponse1/Data/StatusUpdateDateTime introduced in Version2 accessed with V1 AccountRequestId can be populated with Last accessed date time, if not already available in the system of records.

+## Endpoints

+For a list of endpoints that are compatible with this profile, please see the [Compatibility Matrix]()

 ## Security &amp; Access Control